 This whitepaper outlines the key differences in approach to digital skin health taken by Miiskin and Derm Assist.

 What is Derm Assist?

 In May 2021, Google announced their plans to launch Derm Assist in Europe during 2021 after 3 years of machine learning and product development.

 Derm Assist has been reported as an AI-powered tool that will help people to self-assess hundreds of skin conditions by uploading photos of their skin and answering accompanying questions.
 Derm Assist then analyses the information and offers a list of possible matching conditions, providing personalised advice to the user.

 It’s not surprising Google has decided to focus their efforts on the dermatology space for a consumer healthcare offering.
 In dermatology, the problem is very often highly visible to the patient, and so patients have a high tendency to look for information and solutions to their problems.
-This is evident by the number of Google searches in this area with Google reporting close to 10 billion searches a year globally for terms relating to skin, hair and mails.
+This is evident by the number of Google searches in this area with Google reporting close to 10 billion searches a year globally for terms relating to skin, hair and nails.
 In addition, it’s reported that each year 2 billion people are affected by skin conditions, so choosing dermatology as an area to try and offer help is clearly a great idea in terms of the scale of the problem.

 The Main Differences Between Miiskin and Derm Assist

 Miiskin agrees that consumer health tech is needed to assist people with their skin problems, and we have offered our world leading skin self-monitoring app to help people understand their skin and keep track of how it changes over time so that professional help can be sought as soon as it is needed.

 So, are Miiskin and Derm Assist the same or even similar?